 Your home insurance will cover any physical damage to your pool’s structure if it’s part of your policy.
 Keep in mind that this is only when a covered peril causes damage.
 Perils are disasters that can threaten your house or any other structures on the property.
 There are 16 perils that most insurers cover.
 Here are some of the most common:

 What Is Other Structure Blanket Coverage?

-Your homeowner’s policy will cover quite a bit, but it doesn’t cover any damages you cause.
+Your homeowners insurance policy will cover quite a bit, but it doesn’t cover any damages you cause.
 Damages because you didn’t maintain your pool aren’t a reason to file a claim.
 Insurers will only cover damages that outside forces cause.

-Insurers won’t cover any damages from ice.
-Draining the pool during the winter is a normal part of maintenance to prevent damage.
+Home insurance providers won’t cover any damages from ice.
+Draining the pool during the winter is a normal part of upkeep to prevent damage.
 Not doing so is a lack of maintenance and won’t be part of your policy.